SandeepMahto17/SanFi/README.md

 # Sanfi

 SanFi – a revolutionary payment solution that allows users to pay with Solana directly on any e-commerce platform.
-With SanFi, the Solana stays in your crypto account, while the merchant receives fiat instantly into their bank account.
+With SanFi, users can pay Solana from their crypto account, while the merchant receives fiat currency instantly into their bank account.

 ## Features